Find more tales about how to take care of yourself while traveling in our free downloadable eBook: Meaningful Travel Tips and Tales: Self Care Abroad

 2. Make work on the plane optional.

 While it’s noble that you plan to review your new company’s ethos, staff profiles, and social media channels, working on the plane isn’t actually advisable.
 While it’s not necessarily a bad idea to have alternatives to watching two star movies prepped, it’s better to let your body rest and relax on your flight(s).
+And as a plus to your Disney reruns, this can also prepare you for jet lag relief.

 Do your creeping (er, scouting) while bumming around the airport before you fly instead of half-heartedly practicing self-control at the magazine and snack shop.